ChiragCD/NetProgAssmt/README.md

-NetProgAssmt

-An implementation of Google File System (GFS), complete with a metadata server (m_server), chunk servers (d_server) and client(s).
+An implementation of Google File System (GFS), complete with a metadata server (m_server.c), chunk servers (d_server.c) and client(s) (client.c).
 Implemented on the local system only though, simulating entities with processes.

-And also a terminal shell.
+And also a terminal shell (shell.c).
 Able to accept commands, fork and exec to handle them, and capable of handling piping and redirection.